How To Register for Self-Assessment

 • Adoptive benefit

 There are additional tax benefits available to self-employed people, such as the Earned Income Tax Credit worth €1,350.
-There are also additional requirements for people who must complete self-assessment, including guidelines for documentation to keep and important deadlines to note.
+There are also additional requirements for people who must complete self-assessment.
+These include guidelines for keeping documentation and noting important deadlines.

-It’s worth doing your homework to ensure you have registered your information correctly, are keeping documentation in order and are aware of the expectations and rules concerning self-employment tax liability and self-assessment tax returns.
+It’s worth doing your homework to ensure you have registered your information correctly.
+It is necessary to keep your documentation in order.
+You must also be aware of the rules and requirements of self-employment tax liability and self-assessment tax returns.